Changissnz/nu_merchant_principal/README.md

 appearance of the pertinent variable, $x_0$.
 The mistake is costly to $m_2$, making $m_2$ responsible as the direct actor, and also costs the group overall in their performance of demanded functions.
+In another case, the same deceptive member $m_0$ deceives the one responsible for executing functions by the pertaining variable, $x_0$.
+So the group does not have any production that involves an active $x_0$.